-.01 Applicability
+.01 Applicability.

-This chapter applies to any person who sells, offers for sale, installs, uses, or introduces into commerce in the State, any substance for use in an end-use listed in Regulation .03 of this chapter.
+This chapter applies to any person who sells, offers for sale, leases, rents, installs, uses, or manufactures in the State any substance for use in an end-use listed in Regulation .03 of this chapter or any product or equipment using such a substance.